gabi-a/gabi-a.github.io/content/about.md

 draft: false
 ---

-I'm a physicist with a burgeoning interest in biosciences, particularly biophysics and compuational biology with applications to solving the climate emergency.
+I'm a physicist with a burgeoning interest in biosciences, particularly biophysics and computational biology with applications to solving the climate emergency.

 Contact me at: {{< cloakemail "abrahams.gabi@gmail.com" >}}